sikrewalrohit/CMPE-255-Term-Project-Team-4/README.md

 # Dataset (HomeC.csv)
 https://github.com/sikrewalrohit/CMPE-255-Term-Project-Team-4/tree/main/main

-## How to download Dataset
-1) Navigate inside main folder
-2) Download "HomeC.csv" file.

 # Instructions to Run the project
 1) Clone the repo using the following command "git clone https://github.com/sikrewalrohit/CMPE-255-Term-Project-Team-4.git"
 2) Navigate inside main folder
-3) Run the "CMPE-255-Tearm-Project.ipynb" file in jupyter notebook or google collab.
+3) Run the "CMPE-255-Tearm-Project.ipynb" file in jupyter notebook.
+4) The dataset is also in "main" folder under the name "HomeC.csv"